cloverpepsi/place.cs/README.md

 if you have problems feel free to send them to pepsi#1213 but don't always expect a reply. i won't spend more than like half an hour helping you fix something unless i get hyperfixated on it

-the `\properties` directory has some useful stuff too, like the server settings and all that
+the `\properties` directory has some useful stuff too, like the server settings and all that. also i made sure to include the block properties json file so that isn't an issue